Independent. Impartial. We provide access to information to empower sustainable, local, wastewater decision making.

-Course Cancellation/Rescheduling:Course Cancellation/Rescheduling: Some courses may be cancelled or rescheduled due to low enrollment/registration or other reasons.
-The DEQ is not responsible for any course cancelled or rescheduled by a course sponsor.
+Course Cancellation/Rescheduling:Course Cancellation/Rescheduling: The DEQ is not responsible for any course cancelled or rescheduled by a course sponsor.
 Course sponsors are strongly encouraged to notify the DEQ and those who have registered for the course in a timely manner when a course is cancelled or rescheduled prior to the date the course is scheduled to be offered.
 Course attendees from Michigan are encouraged to make adequate consultation with the course sponsor before registering for the course.

 Questions regarding the above courses may be directed to the Director of Wastewater Education 501(c)(3) Ms. Dendra J. Best, at 231-233-1806.

 These are recorded 'on-demand', interactive, distance learning events.

 Date: MUST CALL TO MAKE ARRANGEMENTS MADE WITH WASTEWATER EDUCATION

 Instructor: THIS VARIES AND IS UNDER THE DIRECTION OF MS. DENDRA J. BEST, Director of Wastewater Education 501c3 Traverse City, Michigan 49685.

 Credit Hours:THE COURSES MUST HAVE A PASSING SCORE OF 75% ON THE TEST TO BE TAKEN AT THE END OF THE COURSE TO BE ABLE TO OBTAIN THE CERTIFICATE, toward the continuing septage education (CSE) requirements outlined in Section 11703 of part 117.
 Only the CSE credits earned by the designated “responsible agent” for a given Michigan licensed septage firm will be credited to that firm.